iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

 ---
 ### 1. Make the vehicle go around the simulator track using /vehicle/traffic_lights
-Even after implementing all the points suggested in the four walkthroughs, the vehicle did not go around the trach not stop at the red traffic lights.
+Even after implementing all the codes explained in the four walkthroughs, the vehicle did not go around the track with properly following the traffic lights.
 I fixed following three points.

-#### 1.1 Correct waypoints_cb of tl_detector as that of waypoint_updater.py
+#### 1.1 Correct waypoints_cb of tl_detector
 Even thouth it was not mentioned in the walkthrough of tl_detector.py(Sec11), it was necessary to define waypoints_tree and waypoints_2d in tl_detector.py, similar to waypoint_updater.py.
-Therefore, I coorected waypoints_cb of tl_detector.py as follows.
+Therefore, I corrected waypoints_cb of tl_detector.py as follows.

 ```
 def waypoints_cb(self, waypoints):